Global Life Science Ventures

 Series A in 2004

 Agendia, Inc., established in 2003 and headquartered in Irvine, California, specializes in developing and distributing genomic-based diagnostic kits for cancer patients.
 The company's molecular diagnostic technology analyzes the complete human genome to provide physicians with crucial information about a patient's cancer, enabling personalized treatment plans.
-Agendia's breast cancer tests, for instance, help assess individual risk for metastasis and guide treatment decisions, potentially sparing patients from unnecessary chemotherapy.
+Agendia's breast cancer tests, for instance, help assess individual risk for metastasis and guide decisions on chemotherapy, hormonal therapy, or alternative treatments, thereby improving patient outcomes and reducing healthcare costs.

 CombinatoRx